ca-so/Twilight2000-2.2-EZRules/ttrpg_notes/ttrpg/Rollespil/Twilight 2000 2nd Edition/readme.md

 - **Flavour**: Page 223 - 246
 - **Technical Tables**: Page 211 - 222

-However, there will eventually be guides for everything in this Obsidian vault.
-So don't stress :3
+Anyway, will also make easily accessible guides for what the GM needs :3
 # Secrets